Arnulfo Arias: Political life

 Taking office in October, he sought to restructure the command of the National Guard.
 After only eleven days as president, he was ousted for the third time and undertook a midnight escape to the Canal Zone.
 Repeating mistakes which occurred in his previous administrations, Arias forgot to destroy records of his corruption and his opposition immediately capitalized.
 The Presidential Palace was attacked by Omar Torrijos' men.
 Arias, having seen his guards disappear and after receiving a call from the Costa Rican President José Joaquín Trejos Fernández, warning him that the border had been closed; he left the palace along with Hildebrando Nicosia, his chief of staff.

 Nicosia called Michael J. Merry, his son-in-law and manager of a U.S. communications company, and asked him to pick up Arias and three ministers of state at a prearranged location.
 By that time, military patrols were searching the city for Arias.
 With the country's leaders and an arsenal of automatic weapons in his vehicle, Merry drove through the military blockade to safety in the Panama Canal Zone, where the headquarters for the government in exile had been prepared.

 Since the Canal Zone, an independent political entity, authorities would not allow the weapons to remain in its territory, Merry was forced to bluff his way back to Panama City, through the National Guard border blockade and patrols to safety.
 Arias and Nicosia later left the Canal Zone to Miami, Florida.
 His 93-year-old mother, however, was sleeping upstairs, but was unharmed and undisturbed, having taken her hearing aids out to sleep.

 After the U.S. pressured military leader Omar Torrijos to liberalize his regime, Arias and Nicosia returned to Panama in 1978.
 While they were in exile, a small dissident group in Arias's Panameñista Party joined the pro-Torrijos coalition, and took over the party's registration.
 The majority of the party remained with Arias, renaming itself the Authentic Panameñista Party.
 It was renamed the Arnulfista Party in 1990, and in 2005 regained its old name, the Panameñista Party.

 In 1984, the 83-year-old Arias ran again for president.
 His campaign was complicated by a book Holocaust in Panama, distributed by Noriega with help from the Israeli Mossad, that fraudulently claimed Arias had arranged a massacre of Jews in 1941.
 When exit polls showed Arias with a substantial lead, the government, now controlled by Manuel Noriega, halted the count and brazenly manipulated the results to declare that its favored candidate, Nicolás Ardito Barletta, had won by a mere 1,713 votes.
 Independent observers estimated that Arias would have won in a landslide had the election been conducted in a fair manner.
-As a result, Barletta was nicknamed fraudito (little fraud), which rhymes with his second name, Ardito.
+As a result, Barletta was nicknamed Fraudito, portmanteau of "fraud" and his middle name, Ardito.
 Arias fled once again to Florida.
 It was the beginning of the Noriega military dictatorship.